Thematic review of approaches to design group learning activities in higher education: The development of a comprehensive framework

 DOI: 10.1016/j.edurev.2016.01.001 Reference: EDUREV 184.
 ACCEPTED MANUSCRIPT

-In their article the authors report of a systematic literature search about the group learning activities:
+In their article, the authors report a systematic literature search about group learning activities:

 ‘Group Learning Activities (GLAs) are a key ingredient of course designs in higher education.
 Various approaches for designing GLAs have been developed, featuring different design components.
 However, this has not yet resulted in clear guidelines for teachers on how to design GLAs.
-The purpose of this thematic review is to synthesize insights from various approaches for designing GLAs into one comprehensive framework.
+This thematic review aims to synthesize insights from various approaches for designing GLAs into one comprehensive framework.
 This comprehensive framework, the Group Learning Activities Instructional Design (GLAID) framework, includes eight components:

 - learning objectives and outcomes,